Judith Shatin

-Judith Shatin (born November 21, 1949) is an American composer.
+Judith Shatin (Allen) (born November 21, 1949) is an American composer.

+Biography

+Shatin was born and raised in Albany, New York, to a clinical psychologist father and a microbiologist mother.
+At the age of five, her father bought her a piano and she fell in love with music.
+In her youth, she learned to play the flute.

+She holds degrees from Douglass College, the Juilliard School, and Princeton University, at which institution she was a pupil of Milton Babbitt.

 Currently, she is William R. Kenan, Jr. Professor at the University of Virginia.
 She also founded and is Director of the Virginia Center for Computer Music.
-She holds degrees from Douglass College, the Juilliard School, and Princeton University, at which institution she was a pupil of Milton Babbitt.

 In 2012 Shatin was honored as one of the Library of Virginia's "Virginia Women in History".

+She was married to Psychologist professor Michael Kubovy.